 With our Entity Component System (ECS), you can write high-performance C# code that focuses on the actual problems you are solving: the data and behavior that make up your game.

-Read the ECS documentation for information on how to get started using ECS to create gameplay.
-Watch the Options for Entity interaction talk from Unite Copenhagen 2019 to get tips on choosing your code strategy when working with ECS.
+Read the ECS documentation for information on how to create gameplay using ECS y.
+Watch the Options for Entity interaction talk from Unite Copenhagen 2019 to get tips on choosing your code strategy.
 We also recommend getting these Entity Component System samples from GitHub.

 The Entities package also includes Unity Live Link.
 With Unity Live Link, you can make changes in the Editor and see the changes reflected on any connected devices running the standalone player.
 This enables you to get direct feedback on the actual device performance.